-- In March 2012, ManpowerGroup Germany's new headquarters building was the nation's first office space to be LEED Gold certified due to its green construction, energy-efficient lighting, heating and cooling systems, and reducing water consumption.
-Germany makes the third of our headquarters buildings to receive environmental certification - A number of our operations have received ISO 14001 certification for their environmental management systems, including Australia/New Zealand, Netherlands, Sweden, and Brook Street Bureau in the UK - Belgium is recognized as an "Eco-dynamic Company" by the Brussels Environment Institute for all aspects of environmental management, including energy, water, air quality, noise, green spaces, and purchases of goods and services
+In March 2012, ManpowerGroup Germany's new headquarters building was the nation's first office space to be LEED Gold certified due to its green construction, energy-efficient lighting, heating and cooling systems, and reducing water consumption.
+Germany marks the third of our headquarters buildings to receive environmental certification.
+Beigium is recognized as an Eco-dynamic Company by the Brussels Environment Institute for all aspects of environmental management, including energy, water, air quality, noise, green spaces, and purchases of goods and services.